Group Fitness 101: How To Rock Your First Class

 I’m so glad I did it, even though I was nervous – and didn’t even make it through the whole workout.

 Yup, I didn’t make it through the last ten minutes of the class.
+It felt like I was working out for the first time.
 I was weak – heck, I’d had my abs cut into not too many weeks earlier.
 But I was okay with that!
 I’d showed up, and that was honestly the scariest part.

 Looking for weight loss tips?
 Here are 15 things to do right now to help you lose weight.